 CSG is founded on a strong collaborative approach with a key strength being the partnership between it, the City Council and Police Scotland.
 CSG was created in response to a previously disjointed approach to community safety which led to initiatives such as Information Sharing Protocols being developed as a result of the Antisocial Behaviour Legislation.
 This has led to a reduction in bureaucracy and smoother transfer of information, and has had a significant impact upon service delivery.
 Strathclyde Police has seconded a team to work with CSG to enhance further the partnership.

-CSG also works closely with other partner organisations and has staff seconded from Fire & Rescue Scotland who work as part of our Community Protection services and APEX (who support the Community Reparation Service employability programmes).
+CSG also works closely with other partner organisations and has staff seconded from Scottish Fire and Rescue who work as part of our Community Protection services and APEX (who support the Community Reparation Service employability programmes).
 The benefits of secondment and co-location mean that the organisation is able to provide real time, consistent and effective interventions in a co-ordinated manner.